 The advanced level of this developmental focus was intensive spine and extremity analysis, correction, retraining and coaching with dancers preparing for international competitions and professional careers.
 This intensive work resulted in an immediate functional change in technical performance within a 4-6 week period, facilitating progress that was impossible through the classical ballet development program alone.

-The results of our 20-year collaborative relationship include the formation of the Sports Medicine and Science Institute, specialized classical ballet development programs, applications for sports and Olympic development programs, orthopedic analysis and injury prevention.
+In 2002, the Sports Medicine and Science Institute was formed to advance applications for sports and Olympic development programs, orthopedic analysis and injury prevention.

 Founder, Director of Research and Development